RaphaelHaddad/Real-Time-Brain-Inspired-Video-Memory/README.md

 speeds up extraction by parallelizing chunk-level calls, and gives you a clear audit trail of how triplets were produced.

+subgraph_extraction_injection (brief):
+- Purpose: when injecting a batch, the pipeline first extracts a small, relevant "subgraph" from the existing Neo4j store that is semantically related to the incoming batch.
+This subgraph is sent to the global refiner so the LLM can (a) avoid duplicating existing facts, (b) produce precise inter-chunk links, and (c) generate safe merge/prune instructions tied to existing node IDs.
+- Behavior: if no relevant subgraph is found, the refiner is instructed *not* to propose merges/links/prunes and to only emit new triplets.
+This reduces hallucinated merges and keeps injections safe.

 Prompts used by both stages live in `src/components/prompts.py` so you can edit them in one place.
 The file exposes builders that preserve the placeholder variables the code relies on (for example: `{input}`, `{max_triplets}`,